Having some trouble coming up with personal training advertising ideas?

 Our fax channel allows you a unique capability in B2B communications.
 You can arrange with, for example, a health food store or a family physician to carry flyers or a promotion for you.
 This way, you can send out this month's promotion and code to many places at once to be posted on their bulletin board.
 Those who don't post physical copies can receive emails, and the information can be spread over a wide network of partners at once.
 In return, be sure to mention those partner organizations, and offer specials from them in your workspace.
 This will ensure a mutually beneficial relationship and continued support from local businesses, as well as increasing the number of people locally that know of both organizations.
 Be sure that the partner businesses are in a similar industry, so as to attract qualified leads.

-With multi-user accounts, web tracking and more, you also need to check out our marketing automation page to see what our features are, and what are pricing is like.
+With multi-user accounts, web tracking and more, you also need to check out our marketing automation page to see what our features are, what our pricing is like, and reach out for more personal training advertising ideas.
 You can book a demo, or chat with our knowledgeable staff, and even take a 14-day trial that allows you to explore the app before you make a purchase.
-We want to carry the day to day stuff for you so that you have more time and energy for your passion, and if there are industry specific features you can think of that might be helpful, let us know and we'll take them into consideration for you.
+We want to carry the day to day stuff for you so that you have more time and energy for your passion, and if there are industry-specific features you can think of that might be helpful, let us know and we'll take them into consideration for you.